opea-project/Enterprise-RAG/src/comps/embeddings/impl/model-server/ovms/README.md

 }
 ```

 ### 🚀 2.
-Deploy OVMS with OPEA Embedding Microservice using Docker Compose (Option 2)
+Deploy OVMS with Embedding Microservice using Docker Compose (Option 2)

-To launch OVMS along with the OPEA Embedding Microservice, follow these steps:
+To launch OVMS along with the Embedding Microservice, follow these steps:

 #### 2.1.
 Modify the environment configuration file to align it to your case